Android-Rookies/Group-Project/README.md

 ## Sprint #5 Completed
 We have fixed our error, the buttons on our app works.
 For our next sprint we will be trying to see if we want to change the color of it.

+## Sprint #6 Completed
+We have successfully changed our color of the app.